Esa Davis, MD, MPH, FAAFP

-Dr. Davis’ research focuses on reducing risk factors such as hypertension, obesity, smoking and patient attitudes associated with cardiovascular disease.
+Dr. Davis’ research focuses on reducing risk factors such as hypertension, obesity, smoking, and patient attitudes associated with cardiovascular disease.

-Dr. McTigue led the development, implementation and evaluation of the first online adaptation of the Diabetes Prevention Program’s lifestyle intervention.
+Dr. McTigue led the development, implementation, and evaluation of the first online adaptation of the Diabetes Prevention Program’s lifestyle intervention.
 This work uses technology to bring evidence-based self-management support to primary care patients.

 Director, Caring for Complex Chronic Conditions Research Center

-Dr. Rosland is currently developing a new 'smart' tool that uses real-time health system data & machine learning to support effective primary care management for complex patients.
+Dr. Rosland is currently developing a new 'smart' tool that uses real-time health system data and machine learning to support effective primary care management for complex patients.
 She is also a Co-Principal Investigator for the VA PROVE QUERI, which promotes the use of interventions that make healthcare decision-making more personalized to patients' needs and values.